PrinceJelly/fallout-pipboy-vscode-theme/README.md

 # README
-## This is the README for your extension "fallout-pipboy"
 ## To Install this extension

 - To start using this extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.